 The Club’s fiscal year shall begin on the first day of January and end on the thirty-first (31st) day of December.
 The Club’s official year shall begin on May first of each year.

 SECTION 2.
 Voting

 At the Annual Meeting or at a Special Meeting of the Club, voting shall be limited to those members in good standing who are present at the meeting, except for the Annual Election of Officers and Directors, and amendments to the Constitution and Bylaws, and the Standard of the Breed, which shall be decided by written ballot cast by mail.
 Voting by proxy shall not be permitted.
 The Board may decide to submit other specific questions for decision to the members by written ballot cast by mail or in accordance with AKC’s procedure on Electronic Balloting for AKC Parent Clubs.

 SECTION 3.
 Elections

 Elections will take place every two years, odd years only.
 If there be no valid additional nominations in accordance with Section 4, paragraph b, the Nominating Committee’s slate shall be declared elected as of March 20, and no balloting will be required.
-If there be one or more valid nomination for one or more of the positions, the vote shall be conducted in the following manner:
+If there be one or more valid nomination for one or more of the positions, a vote by secret ballot shall be conducted in the following manner:

 - The Secretary shall prepare and mail to each member in good standing a ballot stating nominees by February 20.

 - The Board shall appoint a committee of three tellers to count ballots, of which none may be a nominee for office.
 The Secretary shall supply to this committee a list of members to whom ballots have been mailed.